lbryio/lbry.com/content/faq/lbry-basics.md

 To manage channels and tags you follow, you can simply click on **Customize** from the right side of the to view all of your followed channels on one page.
 ![Manage Channels](https://spee.ch/@clem:0/customize.png)

-### How can I block channels?
+## How can I block channels?
 You can block a channel by clicking the Block button from the homepage, channel page, or content pages.

-### Content consistently fails to stream or download, what should I do?
+## Content consistently fails to stream or download, what should I do?
 Please see our [streaming guide](/faq/unable-to-stream) if you consistently cannot download or stream content on LBRY.
-If you are having intermittent issues with download failures, try closing the LBRY app completely (including ending the "lbrynet.exe" process in task manager) and re-initiating the download.
+If you are having intermittent issues with download failures, try closing LBRY Desktop completely (including ending the "lbrynet.exe" process in task manager) and re-initiating the download.

-### Some files don't open in the LBRY Desktop app or lbry.tv, what's going on?
+## Some files don't open in the LBRY Desktop or lbry.tv, what's going on?
 Currently, the LBRY in-app player supports MP4 videos, MP3s, Images, GIFs, HTML and text files.
 Even though it doesn't support other formats from within the app or lbry.tv, the files can still be externally opened when using the Desktop app by clicking the **Open** button or navigating to the file by clicking the **Downloaded to** file path on the content page.
 ![Open](https://spee.ch/@clem:0/playout.png)

-### How do I begin troubleshooting problems myself?
+## How do I begin troubleshooting problems myself?
 Please see [this guide](/faq/how-to-find-lbry-log-file) on how to find your LBRY log files.
 These may provide you additional information to troubleshoot issues or to provide to the [support team](/faq/support).

-### I need additional help with the LBRY app, where can find it? {#support}
+## I need additional help, where can find it? {#support}
 Please check our [other FAQ entries](/faq) for more information.
 We are always here to help as well, feel free to [reach out to us](/faq/support).